aaronvancuren/ChatbotTeachingAssistant/frontend/templates/README.md

 - **`base.html`**: The base template that defines the common structure of your web pages (e.g., header, footer, navigation).
 - **`index.html`**: Template for the home page, extending `base.html`.
+- **`chat.html`**: Template for the chat page.
+This page will display the current student's chat history.

 ## **Purpose**